eikek/mpc4s/README.md

-This is just to scratch my own itch: I tend to first choose an album to listen to (in contrast to randomly playing from a huge playlist); I have many multi-disc albums, mainly listening to classical music and use multiple mds (on raspberry pis) with the same music collection… I found many nice frontends, but I wanted something different :-).
+This is just to scratch my own itch: I tend to first choose an album to listen to (in contrast to randomly playing from a huge playlist); I have many multi-disc albums, mainly listening to classical music and use multiple MPDs (on raspberry pis) with the same music collection… I found many nice frontends, but I wanted something different :-).
 In this respect it is a rather opinionated frontend.